 Keeping a copy of their medical record can help people participate in their health care.
 They can often obtain a copy from their primary care practitioner.
 A copy of the medical record is useful as a reference for information about current disorders, medications being taken, treatments and tests done, and payments made.
 This information can also help people explain a problem to other health care practitioners.
 File boxes, binders, computer software, and internet programs have been designed for this purpose.
 Additionally, many doctors' offices provide secure, online portals that people can access to view their laboratory results, prescription information, and summaries of office visits.

 When more than one practitioner is involved, people can keep their own records of their care, including the type and date of examinations and procedures and a list of their diagnoses.
 At a minimum, people should keep a record of all medications (prescription and nonprescription) they are currently taking, plus the doses and the reason they are taking the medication.
 They should bring this record with them each time they visit a doctor.

 When people go to a hospital or to a new health care practitioner, they should check with someone at the new location to make sure that their medical record has been received.

-Buying all drugs (prescription and nonprescription) at one pharmacy or through one mail order service and getting to know a pharmacist there are also important.
-Older people can ask their pharmacist questions about the drugs they are taking.
+Buying all medications (prescription and nonprescription) at one pharmacy or through one mail order service and getting to know a pharmacist there are also important.
+Older people can ask their pharmacist questions about the medications they are taking.
 They can also ask for containers that are easy to open and labels that are easy to read.